Uakti (band): History

 In 1993 Philip Glass was also commissioned by Grupo Corpo to produce a composition for a ballet.
 Glass then chose Uakti to perform his composition, Águas da Amazônia - Sete ou oito peças para um balé.
 The arrangement was done by Marco Antônio Guimarães, who adapted the work to Uakti's instruments; this was the first time that Glass's music was arranged by another composer.
 The recording of this music was released in 1999, under the contract with Point Music.
 In 2004 Glass invited Uakti to collaborate again, this time on the Orion project.
 The city of Athens, as part of the 2004 pre-Olympic celebrations, commissioned Glass to do a series of open-air shows.
 Uakti took part, playing Glass's compositions.

 In 1994 Uakti joined Stewart Copeland as he headlined an international tour, "Stewart Copeland and the Rhythmatists", in support of an album and video based on Stewart's experience in Africa.

-The tour roster featured Stewart Copeland performing with a diverse group of international musicians including: Percussion de Guinnea, a leading drum group from Africa; Vinx, who recently toured with Sting; and Ray Lema, an original performer on the Rhythmatist album and video.
+The tour roster featured Stewart Copeland performing with a diverse group of international musicians including: Les Percussions de Guinée, a leading drum group from Africa; Vinx, who recently toured with Sting; and Ray Lema, an original performer on the Rhythmatist album and video.

 Starting in 1998, Uakti recorded fewer original compositions and concentrated on adaptations of classical music and of Brazilian popular songs.
 The soundtrack of the 1998 film Kenoma, by Eliana Caffé, used mostly compositions by Heitor Villa-Lobos.
 In 2000 they recorded an album of popular songs with the choral group Tabinha, from Minas Gerais.
 In 2002, they released the CD Clássicos, containing solely classical arrangements, and in 2005 they explored popular Brazilian themes in the CD Oiapok XUI, which, in addition to various popular Brazilian dance themes, contained four variations of Tom Jobim's Águas de Março.

 Uakti frequently took part in projects with other artists.
 Besides the already-mentioned Milton Nascimento, Paul Simon and Manhattan Transfer, they worked with Ney Matogrosso, Maria Bethânia, and Zélia Duncan.
 They also performed in the show Dança das Marés, directed by Ivaldo Bertazzo, Ihú - Todos os Sons, which presented indigenous themes collected and adapted by Marlui Miranda.
 Their recording "Trilobita" was used in the closing credits of the Rush in Rio DVD.